MRamadhanKesaPI/Maven-Market...Retail-Analytics-and-Optimization/README.md

 - The DAX measures for exploratory data analysis (EDA) process, along with the corresponding analysis questions can be found [here](https://mramadhankesapi.github.io/DAX-Measures-for-Rama-Kesa-Portfolio/)

-- Power BI dashboard on pdf file can be downloaded here [Maven Market Dashboard.pdf](https://github.com/user-attachments/files/18228058/Maven.Market.Dashboard.pdf)
+- The Power BI dashboard in pdf format can be downloaded here: [Maven Market Dashboard.pdf](https://github.com/user-attachments/files/18228058/Maven.Market.Dashboard.pdf)

-**Note**: Due to problems with my Microsoft account, the interactive Power BI content is not available in this portfolio.
+**Note**: Due to issues with my Microsoft account, the interactive Power BI content is not available in this portfolio.
 I will update it once the issue is fixed.

 ## Data Structure & initial Checks